"Oh dear, oh dear," I heard Korin mumble to herself as she walked passed me.

 "You say she is no longer your daughter," I continued, well aware that such an act could be considered treason; however, it bothered me not, "but is Queen Jocasta no longer your sister now that she has passed?"

 "You dare speak to me like that?"
-Creon screamed at me, his face flushing with anger.
-No doubt having used his sister's name against him was the equivalent of signing my death warrant, but as I previously stated: I no longer feared Death.
+King Creon hissed at me, his face flushed with anger.
+No doubt having used his sister's name against him was the equivalent of signing my death warrant, but as I previously stated: I did not fear Death.

 "I knew her highness well; a fact which I am sure you are quite aware of.
-My mother had been her lady-in-waiting, and I her daughter's.
+My mother had been Queen Jocasta's lady-in-waiting, and I her daughter's.
 My mother cared deeply—as do I—for your family; every member of it.
-I cannot see another of your kin die.
+I cannot bear to see another of your kin die.
 They are as dear to me as they are to you."

-"That girl is no longer my kin," the king said, and with a strong sense of foreboding added, "blood means nothing anymore."
+"That girl is no longer my kin," the king said warily, and with a strong sense of foreboding added, "blood means nothing anymore."

 "If that is so," I said slowly, trying to find the words I needed, "then why do you demand such a heavy toll of it?
-You can gather the blood of every man in Thebes—every man in Hellas!—but it won't bring back Jocasta, Eteocles, or Megareus."
+You can gather the blood of every man in Thebes—every man in Hellas!—but it won't bring back Queen Jocasta, Lord Eteocles, or Prince Megareus."

-Creon's eyes widened at this statement.
-Megareus was Creon's other son, who was said to have taken his own life when Polynices' Argive army invaded.
-From what I had heard whispered throughout the halls, it seemed that Creon had sought out the old seer, Tiresias, who had predicted that a voluntary death from a Theban would bring us victory.
+King Creon's eyes widened at this statement.
+Prince Megareus was King Creon's other son, who was said to have taken his own life when Lord Polynices' Argive army invaded.
+From what I had heard whispered throughout the halls, it seemed that King Creon had sought out the old seer, Tiresias, who had predicted that a voluntary death from a Theban would bring us victory.

 "Vengeance, making others suffer like your sister and son did… it won't bring them back, dear king.